googlecodelabs/analyze_gsimg/alt/README.md

 There are several generations of Google-related authorization and client libraries for Python—other languages may also have this issue.
 Google upgraded to a newer authorization library (see below) in [May 2017](https://github.com/googleapis/oauth2client/pull/714), but plenty of code using the older auth libraries is still out there, so some of the files here are also meant to help with the migration process.

-> **Authentication* vs. *Authorization**:
+> **Authentication vs. Authorization**:
-> *Authentication* is all about identities and establishing "you are who you say you are."
+> So, *Authentication* is all about identities and establishing "you are who you say you are."
 Examples include logins & passwords, 2FA, biometrics (handprint, retina scan), HTTP Basic & Digest, etc. *Authorization* is all about data access *after* authentication complete.
 Yes, you are who you say you are, but do you have access to the data you're requesting?
 >
 > Both terms are generally referred to in industry as "authn" & "authz" for differentiation.
-Another source of confusion is that as a whole, the term "auth" is used to describe both, especially when used in conjunction with each other.
+Another source of confusion is that as a whole, the general term "auth" is used to describe both, especially when used in conjunction with each other.

 ## What libraries are available